-Are your plans and goals for 2023 being disrupted with unexpected results?
+Are your plans and goals being disrupted with unexpected results?

 In today’s economic environment you need your team’s best Supportive Listening for finding the opportunities within the current challenges to keep your business stable and forward moving.

-What your business most needs from you is to be a Supportive Listener—to uplevel your team communication for the best strategic decisions and actions while the external environment is causing upheaval in your plans and expectations.
+Be a Supportive Listener!
+Uplevel your team communication for the best strategic decisions and actions while the external environment is causing upheaval in your plans and expectations.
 Listening to one another is key for how best to listen to what your business results are calling you to do.
 What is most needed is to stay in business for the greater opportunities that will eventually come through this economic cycle.

 Your business needs have shifted.
 What is called for is productive communication to determine the best initiatives in response to the change.
-Your business needs you and your team to be an excellent “think tank” for deciphering the impact to resolve and how best to keep your business and team healthy and active.
+For this reason, your business needs you and your team to be an excellent “think tank”.
+To decipher the impact to resolve and how best to keep your business and team healthy and active.

 Let’s consider the difference between ‘hearing’ and ‘listening’.
 In practice, ‘hearing’ tends to be a mix of partially interacting in listening, while at the same time engaging in your own ‘thinking’ about the topic or what is being said.
 Whereas for productive communication within your team, what is needed is for you to be fully present and engaged in listening to the thinking of the other person.
 It is not the time to add your own thinking!

 Your part as a Supportive Listener is to position yourself in the conversation to best support the success of the other person who is sharing their thoughts, perspective and information.
 In this process you will find that the dynamic of mutual regard and interest in listening will be matched; to the degree you listen, you will be listened to.
 This matching will occur organically without being forced.
 Why do we care?
 Because your business needs the meeting of minds that share perspectives and add to one another’s thinking for the best strategic decisions.

 Develop the Skill